 In this blog post, we discuss AWS purpose-built databases and how to use them to create rich experiences for your customers.
 We also walk through a detailed example of these databases powering different experiences in an application, and provide the tools you need to spin up the app for yourself in minutes.

 AWS customers tell us they want to build scalable, high-performing, and functional applications that have specific performance and business needs.
 Over the last several years, we have responded to these customer needs by introducing new services such as Amazon Neptune for graph databases, Amazon Aurora for fully managed, commercial-grade relational databases, as well as an ever-improving feature set such as Amazon Aurora Serverless.
 At AWS re:Invent 2018, AWS announced several new additions and features to our family of purpose-built databases:

 In January 2019, AWS announced Amazon DocumentDB (with MongoDB compatibility).
 With these additions, developers have a choice of relational, key-value, document, in-memory, search, graph, time-series, and ledger databases to fit their individual use cases.
 Each of these databases is built to be the right tool for the right job.

 How are AWS customers leveraging all of these purpose-built databases together?
 At AWS re:Invent 2018, we presented Databases on AWS: The Right Tool for the Right Job.
-In this session (we encourage you to watch!), we discussed how AWS customers are using different databases together to deliver rich, end-to-end experiences for their customers.
+In this session, we discussed how AWS customers are using different databases together to deliver rich, end-to-end experiences for their customers.

 We showed a demo in the session that provides a real-world example of how customers build applications by using purpose-built architecture on AWS.
 The demonstration outlines how a web storefront (in this case, a bookstore) is built on top of multiple databases, each addressing a different use case.
 A clip of the demo follows, starting at 21:43.